 A Business Bloomer fan asked me an interesting question this week: how to apply CSS on the single product page based on the product category?
 Well, the answer is pretty simple: if we’re able to add the category name to the HTML “body”, this can then be targeted in your custom CSS.
 So, let’s see how this is done!
-Continue reading WooCommerce: Display Product Category as “Body” Class
+Continue reading WooCommerce: Category as “Body” Class @ Single Product Page

 I have a very long to-write list.
 Possibly I have enough content for another 2 years 🙂